Managing the Surging Data Volume of a Fast-Growing Marketplace with TiDB

 Based on the testing results, we recommended these use-case scenarios:

 After the functional testing and stress testing, we felt confident that TiDB met our requirements, so we began pre-production adoption.
-We mounted TiDB on the online MySQL and used it as MySQL’s slave to synchronize online data.
+We mounted TiDB on the online MySQL and used it as MySQL's secondary to synchronize online data.
 Then we migrated some online read traffic from MySQL to TiDB, to see whether the TiDB cluster met the needs of application access.
 It turned out that TiDB could handle that well.

 For our first TiDB use case, we chose the messaging application, one of the most important services at Zhuan Zhuan.
 The messaging service plays a key role in ensuring effective buyer-seller communication and promoting deals, and it produces a massive amount of data.